Lyes-Boudjabout/Lyes-Boudjabout/README.md

 Here are some of the projects I've been working on:

 ### [GDG DIP Program](https://github.com/hikiuzrx/ER-Managment-API)
-In this project, we developed a server-side application using NestJS and PostgreSQL in the GDG Integration Program in order to integrate in the club
+In this project, we developed a server-side application using NestJS and PostgreSQL in the GDG Integration Program in order to integrate in GDG Algiers Club

 ### [Book Store](https://github.com/Lyes-Boudjabout/book-store-api)
 A server-side application using NestJS and MongoDB that organizes users, books and authors